1dv032/syllabus/examination/part_2/examination.md

 ### Documentation
 Your documentation should be done in the Wiki that comes with your examination GitHub repo.
 In should, at least, contain the following parts:
 1. Work Diary - What have you done today?
 Which problems did you try to solve and how did you solve them.
-Every day that you have worked with the assignment should have an entry in the diary.
+Every day that you have worked with the assignment should have an entry in the diary, it should also include how much time was spent on the specific task.
-2. How to test your solution - The assignment is divided into four different part and you need to document how we can try these different parts
+2. How to test your solution - The assignment is divided into four different part and you need to document how we can try these different parts.
 3. Time report - How much time have you spent on solving the assignment, it should be divided in different categories.